codecampnetwork/dev-landing-page/README.md

 # Dev Landing Page

-Minimal landing page for developers.
+We are switched our domain to codecamp.network for developers.

 Developers don't talk much.
 Their code does all the talking.
 So here's a minimal landing page for developers.